unimarkup/specification/Middleend_Reference.md

 - `type` ...--not null text-- The type of the macro
 - `parameters` ...--text-- The parameters of the macro
 - `body` ...--text-- The body of the macro
+- `fallback-body` ...--text-- The body of the macro that is used if `body` is empty, which can happen in multi-language context

 The primary key for this table is the combination of `name` and `parameters`.
 This means, that a macro is unique by its `name` and `parameters`.